Contact Campus Ministry

 McShane Campus Center, CMCE 232

-Available For: General Campus Ministry, Social Justice Advocacy, Post Graduate Volunteer Discernment, and Drop-in Ministry
+Available for: General Campus Ministry, Social Justice Advocacy, Post Graduate Volunteer Discernment, and Drop-in Ministry

 Email: [email protected]